Asian shares slip despite Wall St gains after Biden-Xi talks - NewsBreak

 Asian shares slip despite Wall St gains after Biden-Xi talks

-Asian shares slipped Wednesday despite a rally on Wall Street.
-In Japan , the benchmark reversed earlier gains that had come on the yen trading lower recently, boosting the profits of exporters.
+TOKYO — (AP) — Asian shares slipped Wednesday despite a rally on Wall Street.
+In Japan, the benchmark reversed earlier gains that had come on the yen trading lower recently, boosting the profits of exporters.

 Japan's benchmark Nikkei 225 fell 0.3% to 29,730.21.
 South Korea's Kospi fell 0.8% to 2,973.81.
 Australia's S&P/ASX 200 lost 0.6% to 7,379.50.
 Hong Kong's Hang Seng fell 0.5% to 25,590.28, while the Shanghai Composite edged down 0.1% to 3,518.14.